 The episode leisurely walks the middle ground between the two.
 If you are like me a big ol’ dead inside softie, the nostalgia I felt watching this was overwhelming.
 The episode really took me back to simpler times, thanks to the whole nature of it.
 The setting of the games seem very similar to ones I used to be able to play.
 All in all, if Black Mirror was something you enjoyed then I highly recommend checking out Bandersnatch.
 Thank you reader for taking the time to read through my little unorthodox review.
 Wanted to keep it short, not because of my inability to be critical but much of the experience is the uncertainty.

 Will you submit to Pax or will you worship him?

 The choice is yours.

-Aspiring streamer, video editor and writer.
-I am a volunteer of Stack Up from the island of Puerto Rico.
-I am 33 years old.
-I have a passion for video games, movies, tv series and geek culture in general.
+Aspiring streamer and writer.
+I am a volunteer for Stack Up from the island of Puerto Rico.